tim50687/What_I_Learned/database_systems/Normalization.md

 ### First Normal Form (1NF)

+- There must be a primary key for identification

+- Can't have null values in pk
+  - Can have null in the fields that are not pk

 - flatten the structure of the relation, so that each tuple contains only a single value for each attribute.

 A relation is in 1NF if it contains no repeating groups of attributes.
 A repeating group is an attributes or a gorup of attributes, within a table that occurs with multiple values for a single occurence of the nominated key attribute for that table.

 ### Second Normal Form (2NF)

-- remove partial dependencies
+- remove partial dependencies on candidate keys

-A relation that  is in first normal form and every non-candidate-key attribute is fully functionally dependent on any candidate key.
+A relation that is in `first normal form` and every non-candidate-key attribute is fully functionally dependent on primary key.

 ### Third Normal Form (3NF)

 - remove transitive dependencies

-A relation that is in first and second normal form and in which no non-candidate-key attribute is transitively dependent on any candidate key.
+A relation that is in first and second normal form and in which no non-candidate-key attribute is transitively dependent on primary key.